East River: Clearing Hell Gate

 Periodically, merchants and other interested parties would try to get something done about the difficulty of navigating through Hell Gate.
 In 1832, the New York State legislature was presented with a petition for a canal to be built through nearby Hallet's Point, thus avoiding Hell Gate altogether.
 Instead, the legislature responded by providing ships with pilots trained to navigate the shoals for the next 15 years.

 In 1849, a French engineer whose specialty was underwater blasting, Benjamin Maillefert, had cleared some of the rocks which, along with the mix of tides, made the Hell Gate stretch of the river so dangerous to navigate.
 Ebenezer Meriam had organized a subscription to pay Maillefert $6,000 to, for instance, reduce "Pot Rock" to provide 24 ft of depth at low-mean water.
 While ships continued to run aground (in the 1850s about 2% of ships did so) and petitions continued to call for action, the federal government undertook surveys of the area which ended in 1851 with a detailed and accurate map.
 By then Maillefert had cleared the rock "Baldheaded Billy", and it was reported that Pot Rock had been reduced to 20.5 ft, which encouraged the United States Congress to appropriate $20,000 for further clearing of the strait.
 However, a more accurate survey showed that the depth of Pot Rock was actually a little more than 18 ft, and eventually Congress withdrew its funding.

-With the main shipping channels through The Narrows into the harbor silting up with sand due to littoral drift, thus providing ships with less depth, and a new generation of larger ships coming onlineepitomized by Isambard Kingdom Brunel's SS Great Eastern, popularly known as "Leviathan"New York began to be concerned that it would start to lose its status as a great port if a "back door" entrance into the harbor was not created.
-In the 1850s the depth continued to lessenthe harbor commission said in 1850 that the mean water low was 24 ft and the extreme water low was 23 ftwhile the draft required by the new ships continued to increase, meaning it was only safe for them to enter the harbor at high tide.
+With the main shipping channels through The Narrows into the harbor silting up with sand due to littoral drift, thus providing ships with less depth, and a new generation of larger ships coming online – epitomized by Isambard Kingdom Brunel's SS Great Eastern, popularly known as "Leviathan" – New York began to be concerned that it would start to lose its status as a great port if a "back door" entrance into the harbor was not created.
+In the 1850s the depth continued to lessen – the harbor commission said in 1850 that the mean water low was 24 ft and the extreme water low was 23 ft – while the draft required by the new ships continued to increase, meaning it was only safe for them to enter the harbor at high tide.

-The U.S. Congress, realizing that the problem needed to be addressed, appropriated $20,000 for the Army Corps of Engineers to continue Maillefert's work.
-In 1851, the U.S. Army Corps of Engineers, "under Lt.
+The U.S. Congress, realizing that the problem needed to be addressed, appropriated $20,000 for the Army Corps of Engineers (USACE) to continue Maillefert's work.
+In 1851, USACE, "under Lt.
 Bartlett of the Army Corps of Engineers", began to do the job, in an operation which was to span 70 years.
 The appropriated money was soon spent without appreciable change in the hazards of navigating the strait.
 An advisory council recommended in 1856 that the strait be cleared of all obstacles, but nothing was done, and the Civil War soon broke out.